Meet the 2021 class of Ford Global Fellows!

 Noah Mirembe Gabigogo

-“Protecting the rights and safety of at-risk sexual and gender minorities in Africa is what motivates my work.”
+“Protecting the rights and safety of sexual and gender minorities in Africa is what motivates my work.”

 Ramsey George Tesdell